Skip to Main Content

 Automated repayment risks

 The automatic withdrawal feature is convenient but can backfire.
-If a borrower doesn’t have enough money in their account when the app pulls the repayment, they might face overdraft fees and additional fees for not paying the loan back on time.
+If a borrower doesn’t have enough money in their account when the app pulls the repayment, they might face overdraft fees and additional charges for not paying the loan back on time.
 This only deepens their financial hole, making it even more difficult to get back on track.

 Stress and financial instability